zcrayman/tut-rest/4/README.md

 It's time to prove it.

-# Step 4: Testing your Service with Spring's REStTemplate
+# Step 4: Testing your Service with Spring's RestTemplate

 Full-stack functional tests provide the last check-in-the-box that your service is fully integrated and functional.